-This is your typical account for a faculty, staff or student.
+This is your typical account for a faculty, staff, students, and applicants.
 This account gives a user access to

-log in to all SU systems, including network, wireless, email, GullNet, MyClasses, and GullCard.
+log in to all SU systems, including network, wireless, email, GullNet, MyClasses(for faculty and students), and GullCard.

 • User should have a GullNet account and will have security roles